DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/documentation/FAQ.md

 # Frequently Asked Questions

-A compiled list of FAQs that may come in handy.
+A compiled list of frequently asked questions that may come in handy.

-## Import ot found?
+## Import not found?

-If you are getting an "import not found" error, it is likely because the base folder is always `src`.
-Always run the program from the `src` folder or use the commands inside the Makefile.
+If you are encountering an "import not found" error, it is likely because the base folder is always `src`.
+Make sure to run the program from the `src` folder or use the commands inside the Makefile.

-If you have something in `src/lib` and want to use it, import it as follows:
+If you have something in `src/lib` and want to use it, import it as shown below:

 ```python
 import lib  # or
 from lib import ...
 ```

+# Why use POST call to retrieve recommendations and aggregated recommendations?

+For these calls, we require a JSON type body with at least `{}`.
+This allows us to handle nested filters such as `task_id` and `severity` inside the filters.
+Using query parameters and GET calls would be less suitable for this purpose.
+However, one can modify the pathname, like changing `get-`, to make it more convenient.

 # Why are env.docker and .env different?

-If you are only running the program using Docker, then you only need to worry about `.env.docker`.
+If you are running the program exclusively using Docker, then you only need to concern yourself with `.env.docker`.

-As the addresses tend to be different in a Docker environment compared to a local environment, you need different values to resolve the addresses.
+Since the addresses can differ between a Docker environment and a local environment, you need different values to resolve the addresses.

-For example, if you have your program outside Docker (locally) and want to access a database, you may use:
+For example, if your program is outside Docker (locally) and you want to access a database, you may use:

 ```
 POSTGRES_SERVER=localhost